 Teen Bulimia Nervosa Statistics Every Parent Should Know

 Often times, teens mistakenly believe that bulimia nervosa is not a serious problem because they are able to maintain a “normal” weight and can continue to stay active in sports, at school and other social activities without much issue.
-This means that many teen girls will continue their bulimic habits for months and years at a time, often destroying their overall health in the process.
-That is why it is important for families and schools to make sure that teens and young women are fully aware of the various facts related to anorexia nervosa and bulimia nervosa.
+This means that many adolescents will continue their disordered eating behaviors for months and years at a time, often destroying their overall health in the process.
+That is why it is important for families and schools to make sure that teens are fully aware of the various facts related to anorexia nervosa and bulimia nervosa.
 Some bulimia statistics that parents should be sharing with their teens include:

 - Eating disorders have the highest mortality rate of any mental illness